Scope and Definitions - 1.1

 Double-blindDobbeltblind

-A double-blind trial is one in which neither the subject nor any of the investigator or sponsor staff who are involved in the treatment or clinical evaluation of the subjects are aware of the treatment received.
-This includes anyone determining subject eligibility, evaluating endpoints, or assessing compliance with the protocol.
+A double-blind trial is one in which neither the participant nor any of the investigator or sponsor staff who are involved in the treatment or clinical evaluation of the participants are aware of the treatment received.
+This includes anyone determining participant eligibility, evaluating endpoints, or assessing compliance with the protocol.
 This level of blinding is maintained throughout the conduct of the trial, and only when the data are cleaned to an acceptable level of quality will appropriate personnel be unblinded.

 ICH E9 Note for Guidance on Statistical Principles for Clinical Trials